pggalaviz/pggalaviz/_posts/2018-07-19-aes-gcm-timed-encryption-with-elixir.md

 For the purpose of this experiment we'll use the AES (Advanced Encryption Standard), while for simple experimenting DES could help, it's not considered secure.
-So we'll go the AES in GCM (Galois Counter Mode), you can learn more about it [here](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+So we'll go the AES in GCM (Galois Counter Mode) way, you can learn more about it [here](https://en.wikipedia.org/wiki/Galois/Counter_Mode).

 ## The implementation